 Separately, the webpage Hazing Violations Report displays actual findings of violations of the University’s Honor and Student Conduct Codes and/or of federal or state laws pertaining to hazing that are reported to campus authorities or local law enforcement.

-All student organizations are responsible for encouraging an atmosphere of learning, social responsibility, and respect for human dignity and for providing a positive influence and constructive development for members and aspiring members.
-All organizations are expected to utilize good judgment to determine the abilities of individual students as they relate to organizational activities and requirements.
-Hazing is unproductive and hazardous behavior that is incongruous with this responsibility and has no place in our college life on or off campus.
-Consequently, hazing as defined in this statement is prohibited by Lynchburg College and the Commonwealth of Virginia.
+All members of the University of Lynchburg community and all student organizations are responsible for encouraging an atmosphere of learning, social responsibility, and respect for human dignity.
+Hazing is unproductive and hazardous behavior that is incongruous with this responsibility and has no place in the University of Lynchburg community, either on or off campus.

 Section 18.2-56 of the Code of Virginia provides as follows:

-- It shall be unlawful to haze so as to cause bodily injury, any student at any school, college, or university.
+- It shall be unlawful to haze so as to cause bodily injury, any student at any school, or institution of higher education.

 - Any person found guilty thereof shall be guilty of a Class 1 misdemeanor.